greese/imaginary-home/README.md

 Hue lightbulbs.
 To see the test source code, check out the HueTest.java class.

 This library comes with a command-line utility that provides command-line access to all of its features.
-To run it, you need to make sure all of the JARs in target/lib/ as well as the imaginary-home-2013.01-SNAPSHOT.jar from target/ are in your CLASSPATH.
+To run it, clone the imaginary-home source from GitHub, build the project, and make sure all of the JARs in target/lib/ as well as the imaginary-home-2013.01-SNAPSHOT.jar from target/ are in your CLASSPATH.
 You can then get the full help by typing:

 > java com.imaginary.home.lighting.Main